 News & Updates

-CLICK HERE to see the Sprint Triathlon photos.
+CLICK HERE to search and download Sprint Triathlon photos.

-CLICK HERE to see the Half Iron Triathlon photos.
+CLICK HERE to search and download Half Iron Triathlon photos.

 Organizers have been working with the Door County Sheriff’s Department and Sturgeon Bay Police Department for several months to establish road closures and staffing needs to safely accommodate the event.
 According to Race Director Sean Ryan, “Great care was taken during course design to minimize disruption to residents and visitors in the county.”
 None of the routes for the event cross highways 42 or 57.
 Residents along the course routes are asked to use caution when leaving and returning to their driveways on race weekend to avoid collisions.
 Printed maps and a complete list of road disruptions are available at the Sturgeon Bay YMCA.

 CLICK HERE for a list of the road disruptions from this year’s event.